 - Ask about disclosure of commissions including insurance if this is something you want the agent to arrange for you.
 Agents should not take any commissions from service contracts unless they are agreed in advance by the RMC’s directors.

 - How often will you get financial reports on the service charge income and expenditure?
-Will you be able to see the invoices and receipts documents at regular intervals?
+Will you be able to see the invoices and receipts and other supporting documents at regular intervals?

 - Some other possible relevant questions are in Appendix 3.